 Report and Recommendations to the California Public Utilities Commission and the Energy Efficiency Program Administrators

 DRAFT REPORT

-September 2, 2021
+September 30, 2021

-Note to EMWG: Please read this report in its entirety before the final scheduled EMWG mtg 9/29, paying particular attention to the blue highlights indicate significant new text since the last WG meeting.
-Note that yellow highlights indicate context for WG members and/or where the Facilitation Team needs to finalize text.
+Note to EMWG: yellow highlights indicate context for WG members and/or where the Facilitation Team needs to finalize text.
 Green highlights are currently non-consensus or in progress issues.
-No color generally highlight represents text that the working group discussed and expressed broad agreement for at the 9/14 mtg.